Taking God’s Name in Vain

 • If you ask Him to take away anger, you might ask Him to give you peace.

-6. Rest for a moment, ask for His presence to come and rest in Him.
+7. Rest for a moment – a minute or two.
+Ask for His presence to come, and rest in Him.

 • If there is a new negative emotion, begin again at Step 1.